Welcome to today's edition of the Rush 24-7 podcast.

 The House of Commons, last time I checked, is not in the United States.

-Mike in the control room says it's because the women's World Cup soccer is over.
+Mike in the control room says it's because the Women's World Cup soccer is over.

 We ain't going there.

-Um they're showing this because they smell blood.
+They're showing this because they smell blood.

 The New York Times thinks it can take out its principal rival, the Wall Street Journal.

-And this is this is why they're uh they're slavering uh over a a story that ostensibly uh is of uh very minimal interest, uh, you would think to American viewers and American readers.
+And this is why they're slavering over a story that ostensibly is of very minimal interest.

 This is their best chance to drive a stake through the heart of their principal rival.

-There's talks that he'll have to sell the London Times and the Sun.
+There's talks that he'll have to sell the London Times and The Sun.

-Uh and already the guy who runs the Wall Street Journal in the United States has been toppled over this.
+And already, the guy who runs the Wall Street Journal in the United States has been toppled over this.

-Les Hinton, uh amazing.
+Les Hinton, amazing.

 He's gone.